tomsWebConsulting/twcsl/Bookmarklet/Page/Analytics/Analytics Traffic Geography Visits By Country Remove/README.md

 When the page is reloaded you need to run the bookmarklet again.

-The map legend is not altered in any way by this bookmarklet.
-By extension nothing related to the legend is altered.
-In other words removing a countries data from the page does not readjust the legend or color of the countries, with the exception of making the remove countries red on the map.
+This code does not respond to the date range pop-up menu.
+If you use the menu the page will be left in a spurious state.
+The use the menu first reload the page and then use the bookmarklet.

 ## What is a bookmarklet?